How to Get Over Jealousy in a Relationship: 15 Ways

 6. Media and societal influence

 Dealing with jealousy in a marriage is that much harder in today’s digital world.
-As a therapist details in their article on social media and relationships, social media can also trigger retroactive jealousy.
-Essentially, you find yourself worrying about your partner’s exes despite them not being around.
+Constant exposure to idealized relationships on social media can make you question your own.

 7. Unhealthy belief systems